Nitrokey/libnitrokey/README.md

 [for Nitrokey Pro, for Storage similarly].

 # Known issues / tasks
+* Currently only one device can be connected at a time
 * C++ API needs some reorganization to C++ objects (instead of pointers to arrays).
 This will be also preparing for integration with Pybind11,
 * PIN protected OTP is currently not working,
 * Factory reset and generating AES key commands are not yet tested neither covered in unittest,